-One of the most important things a parent or guardian can do for their child is ensure they are in school on time every day.
-It is key to their learning, success in school, and ultimately success in life.
-Saraland City School System maintains an attendance and truancy policy, which were written in accordance with Alabama State Board of Education Administrative Code, and §16-28-1 et seq., Code of Alabama (1975).
+Ensuring students are in school, on time, every day is key to learning, academic success, and ultimately, success in life.
+Saraland City Schools maintains attendance and truancy policies, which were written in accordance with Alabama State Board of Education Administrative Code, and §16-28-1 et seq., Code of Alabama (1975).

 Details of those policies follow on subsequent pages.
-If you have any other questions, please contact the principal or Mrs. Lou Schambeau, Attendance Officer, at 251.375.5420 or lschambeau@saralandboe.org.
+If you have any other questions, please contact the principal or Mr. Jeff Ward, Student Services Coordinator, at 251.375.5420 or jward@saralandboe.org.

 - Students between the ages of six (6) and seventeen (17) shall be required to attend a public school, private school, church school or to be instructed by a competent private tutor for the entire length of the school year. - A school day is defined as the starting and ending time of the entire day. - Students must be in attendance one-half of the instructional day to be counted present.
 The parent or guardian must send a written note if the student is checked out prior to completing one-half of the instructional day.
-In grades 6-12, attendance is recorded each period/block.
-In grades 9-12, excessive absences in a block may result in loss of credit. - Checkouts should be conducted through the main office no later than 2:15pm for middle / high school students or 2:30pm for early ed / elementary school students. - Students are required to be on time for school. - Late arrivals should report to the main office to check in. - Any missed school will be categorized as an excused absence, excused tardy, unexcused absence, or unexcused tardy. - Excessive absences will subject a student, parent or guardian to truancy policies and procedures.
+In grades 6-12, attendance is recorded each period/block. - Checkouts should be conducted through the main office no later than 2:00 pm for middle/high school students, 2:15 pm for early education center and 2:30 pm elementary school students. - Students are required to be on time for school. - Late arrivals should report to the main office to check in. - Any missed school will be categorized as an excused absence, excused tardy, unexcused absence, or unexcused tardy. - Excessive absences will subject a student and parent or guardian to truancy policies and procedures.